 - Content: Addresses the process of creating optical music recognition (OMR) systems for transforming digital images of scores into searchable symbolic notation.

 - Analysis: Addresses the creation of tools and techniques for large-scale search and analysis of the scores after they have been converted into symbolic representations.

 jMIR is an open-source software suite for use in music information retrieval (MIR) research.
-It can be used to study music in both audio and symbolic formats as well as mine cultural information from the web and manage music collections. jMIR also includes software for extracting features, applying machine learning algorithms and analyzing metadata.
+It can be used to study music in both audio and symbolic formats, as well as to mine cultural information from the web and manage music collections. jMIR also includes software for extracting features, applying machine learning algorithms and analyzing metadata.

 The primary emphasis of jMIR is on providing software for general research in automatic music classification and similarity analysis.
 The main goals of the project are as follows:

 - Make sophisticated pattern recognition technologies accessible to music researchers with both technical and non-technical backgrounds.

 - Increase cooperation and communication between research groups.

 - Facilitate iterative development and sharing of new MIR technologies.